 The Sustainability Appraisal identifies the majority of the Land at Velmore Farm as comprising 67 ha with a development capacity of 850 dwellings, which is noted to increase to 1,070 dwellings in Policy SA6 with the inclusion of the adjacent land to the north and abutting Castle Lane.
-It is considered that this large strategic allocation is a less sustainable option for helping to meet the housing requirement in Southern Test Valley when compared with the Land at Corner of Highwood Lane and Botley Road, Romsey for the following reasons:
+It is considered below that this large strategic allocation may not deliver its stated development capacity and therefore sustainable the Land at Coombs Meadow, Lockerley should be allocated to assist in meeting the housing requirement for Southern Test Valley.